 Medical professionals are a discerning bunch, and their opinions are not driven by trends or fads.
 They want websites that provide relevant information, helpful material that they can use in their practice, and ideally an opportunity to engage with your medical content on social media sites such as Google+, Twitter, Facebook, and Pinterest.

-- Medical web design needs to be inviting and contain fewer distractions than other sites.
+- A medical web design needs to be inviting and contain fewer distractions than other sites.
 Medical professionals want a site they can use as an information source rather than a browsing experience.
-Medical education companies are used to navigating complex academic websites and want the sites they work with to be similarly straightforward.

-- Medical web design should be easy to navigate with clear calls-to-action and a website content strategy.
+- A medical web design should be easy to navigate with clear calls to action and a website content strategy.
 Medical professionals expect a site that is simple to use, with buttons and options that are easy to identify.
-Medical web design should contain specific calls-to-action (such as “learn more”) rather than vague phrases (“click here”).
-Medical companies recommend keeping the number of calls-to-action to a minimum and directing readers to social media sites so that they can interact with the content.
-Medical companies also recommend implementing a website content strategy as well as writing calls-to-action that are appropriate for mobile devices and search engine optimization.
+It should contain specific calls to action (such as “learn more”) rather than vague phrases (“click here”).
+Medical companies recommend keeping the number of calls to action to a minimum.
+These companies also recommend implementing a website content strategy as well as writing calls-to-action that are appropriate for mobile devices and search engine optimization.

 Medical web design needs to be engaging and provide relevant information in an accessible format for doctors and medical professionals.
-Medical companies recommend effective keyword placement, focusing on the user experience, and providing helpful calls-to-action rather than vague phrases.
+They recommend effective keyword placement, focusing on the user experience, and providing helpful calls to action rather than vague phrases.

 Medical web design should feature high-quality images that make sense within the context of the site while avoiding too many distracting images.
 It should be simple to use and easy to navigate, providing relevant information without a complicated layout or excessive text.
-Medical companies recommend clear calls-to-action that are visible on all devices, with a website content strategy that provides helpful, educational information in an accessible format for doctors and medical professionals.
-Medical professionals want a medical web design that is focused on the specific needs and goals of their industry, with high-quality content that is easy to understand and navigate.
-Medical professionals use mobile devices more than other web users, so medical companies recommend a responsive design for all websites to ensure a positive user experience.
+These companies recommend clear calls-to-action that are visible on all devices, with a website content strategy that provides helpful, educational information in an accessible format for doctors and medical professionals.
+Some medical professionals want a medical web design that is focused on the specific needs and goals of their industry, with high-quality content that is easy to understand and navigate.